Types of Term Life Insurance

 Some renewable policies automatically renew every year up to a specific age (typically 65).
 Others will renew for your original term length once the first one ends.
 However, you will see annual rate increases after the renewal period.
 Your new rates will be based on your current age, and your rates will continue to go up with each renewal.

-While renewable term life is more expensive than a level policy, renewable rates are still cheaper than increasing term life insurance quotes.
+When deciding how to buy term life insurance, remember that renewable term life is more expensive than a level policy, but rates are still cheaper than increasing term life insurance quotes.
 Renewable policies are also much more common and easier to buy from major insurers.

 So, if you anticipate growing your family in the future but want to save money on life insurance, renewable policies can extend your coverage without reducing the value of your policy.